Athletics-Marathoners in Beijing go maskless, unfazed by smog

 Despite a greyish brown smog settling, some 30,000 marathoners set off at 7:30 a.m.
 (2330 GMT) from Tiananmen Square on the route through four districts of the Chinese capital over 42.195 km (26.2 miles).

-Beijing was the fourth most-polluted major city in the world on Sunday, according to Swiss air-quality technology firm IQAir.
+Beijing was the second most-polluted major city in the world on Sunday, according to Swiss air-quality technology firm IQAir.

 In the Haidian district on Beijing's outskirts, the sky looked dreary, but hikers and visitors showed up at the Fragrant Hills Park where many go to enjoy autumn foliage, according to a Reuters witness.

-China's national forecaster advised the public to wear masks, warning on Sunday morning of low visibility in the capital and neighbouring regions, with air quality reaching moderate or severe pollution.
+China's national forecaster advised the public to wear masks, warning on Sunday morning that air quality was reaching moderate or severe pollution.

+Smog and fog will blanket parts of China for the next few days, reducing visibility and affecting travel in northeastern, northern, central and some eastern provinces, the National Meteorological Center said on Sunday.

+Beijing's observatory cautioned in the evening that visibility in most areas of the city will drop to less than 1 km (0.62 mile) overnight.

 Steel production hubs in Tangshan, Handan and other cities in the northern province of Hebei launched emergency responses on Friday after heavy air pollution forecasts.
 The notices did not indicate when the controls would be lifted.